'Flamboyant' extremist linked to 9/11 reportedly captured in Syria

 In 2007, a Syrian court sentenced Zammar to 12 years in prison for being a member of the Muslim Brotherhood, but he got out in 2013 after that country's civil war broke out, AFP reported.

-According to German newspaper reports, he was released as part of a prisoner exchange between Islamist rebels and the government of President Bashar al-Assad.
-Zammar is believed to be aged in his 50s.
+According to German newspaper reports, he was released as part of a prisoner exchange between Islamist rebels and the government of President Bashar al-Assad of Syria.
+Zammar is believed to be in his 50s.

+Officials at the German Foreign Office said they were aware of reports that Zammar was in the custody in Syria, but could not confirm them.